 - the legal description (appellation) or title reference for the parcel of land at the time OR

 - the surname of the owners of the land until circa 1900 OR

-- the Deeds index reference – you can work back to this from the current Computer Register (Certificate of Title) for the property via the ‘prior references’ on the title documents.
+- the Deeds index reference – you can work back to this from the current Record of Title for the property via the ‘prior references’ on the title documents.